Russell-Nesbitt/probeStartTree/README.md

 Installation
 All DLC is required for this mod to function.
-Download the "probeStart" folder from this page.
+Download the "probeStartTree" folder from this page.
 Drag and drop the "GameData" folder contained within into .../steam/steamapps/common/Kerbal Space Program
 Merge all folders when prompted.
   If a "Could not find this item" error occurs for the "SharedAssets" folder, click "Skip".